 Some courses may have additional interactive content that requires Java software to be installed in order to display correctly in your browser.

 We recommend that you have access to Microsoft Office or compatible software.
 The latest version of Microsoft Office is available to you with a free subscription.
 Visit the ITS Portal for currently available programs.

 Acrobat PDF files may be included in your course material.
 Adobe Acrobat Reader allows you to open, read and print these PDF files.

 Additional software for students

 You can download a variety of software options onto your home computer for free or a small fee through IT Services.
 These software offerings can be helpful for online coursework, communicating with fellow classmates and professors and helping to protect your computer.
-You can view all the available options and details on the IT Services for Students website.
+You can view all the available options and details on the ITS Portal.